+If you, like the rest of the world, just got a brand new inflatable stand up paddle board, other than doing stand up paddle boarding yoga is another thing you can do with your board.
 Yoga is a great way to build strength, awareness and harmony of your body and mind.
 There are various kinds of yoga practices.
 Some people have been hesitant about starting doing yoga because they think it’s a little boring.
 So why you should try SUP yoga?
-SUP yoga is a new and unconventional way to do yoga which could make it more interesting and challenging.
+SUP yoga is a new and unconventional way to do yoga and when it's done on a stand up paddle board yoga tends to get more challenging and fun.
 And even regular yogis could have a hard time starting doing yoga on a SUP.
 So if you want to give it a try, here are some SUP yoga beginner tips you should know.

 Take time to build strong SUP skills

 There are two possibilities: either you're a complete beginner to the SUP world and you are particularly interested in SUP yoga or you've been SUPing for a while and now want to take on a new challenge, SUP yoga.
 In either case, you want to get well acquainted with your board before you begin doing anything other than standing upon it.
 Get to know your board, find its center, get a feel of how it responds to different movements.
 Once you are confident and comfortable with stand up paddle boarding, you are ready to start yoga on your board.
 Also, you need to find a suitable SUP yoga board if you don’t own one.
 A good yoga SUP board should be able to provide a high level of stability to keep you steady when doing yoga on it.